Do you want to learn how to build your own drum box?

 How do you make a drum out of household items?

-Here is one way to make a drum out of household items: take an empty two-liter soda bottle and cut off the top.
-Stretch some plastic wrap across the top and secure it with rubber bands or tape.
+To make a drum out of household items, you can use an empty two-liter soda bottle with the top cut off.
+Stretch plastic wrap across the top and secure it with rubber bands or tape.
+Tie one end of a shoelace around the bottle’s neck and the other end around a stick to create a drumstick.

 How do you make a Cajon Beatbox?